|Status:||Long Mynd is open to all pilots – PLEASE SEE SENSITIVITY NOTES BELOW|

 What to do if you hear it?

-Either immediately choose a safe landing at the top or bottom of the hill, or fly away from the LMSC launch or landing fields and stay far away (e.g. Black Knoll area) until it is 100% clear that it is safe for you to return.
-If in doubt, land out and walk back!
+Either immediately choose a safe landing at the top of the hill, or fly away from the LMSC launch and stay far away (e.g. Black Knoll area) until it is 100% clear that it is safe for you to return.
+If in doubt, land a long way out and walk back!